ACRES Capital Privacy Notice and Policies and Procedures

 - we will take steps to limit direct marketing to a reasonable and proportionate level and only send you communications which we believe may be of interest or relevance to you;

 - you can ask us to stop direct marketing at any time.
-You can ask us to stop sending email marketing by following the ‘unsubscribe’ link you will find on the email marketing messages we send you.
+You can ask us to stop sending email marketing by following the ‘unsubscribe’ link you can find on the email marketing messages we send you.
 Alternatively, you can contact us.
 Please specify whether you would like us to stop all forms of marketing or just a particular type (e.g. email); and

 - you can change the way your browser manages cookies, which may be used to deliver online advertising, by following the settings on your browser as explained above.